Shkyrockett/engine/Conventions.md

 ### Attribution

-Methods found online should be attributed to their original source in an acknowledgment section of the method's xml header.
+Methods found online should be attributed to their original source in an acknowledgment section of the method's XML header.
 This permits going back to the source while troubleshooting; to compare results with the original code, or to apply updates as needed.
 As well as to provide credit for the original author.

 ```csharp
         /// <summary>